nikenhpsr/MedicalDiagnosis-API/README.md

 12. You can run `dotnet watch run` to show dev mode.
 Then go into /swagger
 13. Write your Controllers in /Controllers folder
+14. The server should restart everytime you save a changed to a Controller